My posts!

 There are some restrictions on which parcels of land you can acquire the trees from and all usual restrictions pertaining to vehicle travel still apply.
 Also, be sure you are on public, Forest Service land and not Private Property when tree hunting.

-Something to be aware of if you’re going tree hunting in the Hills…these are not “tree lot” or “tree farm” trees.
+Something to be aware of if you’re going tree hunting in the national forest…these are not “tree lot” or “tree farm” trees.
 These are WILD, “free-range” trees. 😮 They haven’t been trimmed and shaped on a farm with others their size, placed a perfect distance apart for ultimate fullness.
 They’ve been forced to fight for sunlight and nutrients among others of their kind, some that are MUCH bigger.

 They may have had to grow around other trees or obstructions or had to survive vicious storms and wind, or the damage caused by animals.
 Basically, these trees look how they are SUPPOSED to, without human intervention. 😁 The chances of finding “the perfect tree” are pretty slim, but you’ll know when you find the “right” tree.
 It calls to you. 😉